janeczku/docker-alpine-kubernetes/README.md

 # Alpine-kubernetes

-The Alpine-kubernetes base-image is targeted to users wanting to run Alpine Linux in Kubernetes clusters or in other (e.g. Tutum.co) docker hosting environments that rely on resolv.conf SEARCH domain functionality for DNS-based service discovery.
+The Alpine-kubernetes base image is targeted to users wanting to run Alpine Linux in Kubernetes clusters or in other (e.g. Tutum.co) Docker hosting environments that rely on resolv.conf SEARCH domain functionality for DNS-based service discovery.

 ## About
 Alpine Linux uses musl-libc and as such does not support the SEARCH keyword in resolv.conf.
 This absolutely breaks things in environments that rely on DNS service discovery (e.g. Kubernetes, Tutum.co).